-I’ve had many people say to me in the past how bad credit cards are and how you should never use them if you can avoid it.
+Many love to say that credit cards are so bad and that you should never use them if you can avoid it.
 Especially if you have been unfortunate enough to build up large balances on your current credit cards.
 Maybe you’ve even maxed out a card or two.

 Well here is my opinion:

 Credit cards are not bad

 Yea… I said it!
 I know some finance bloggers out there tell you how credit cards are bad and how you should stay away from them.
 Well I’m here to tell you the opposite.
 I’m here to tell you that credit cards are actually great, if you learn how to use them properly.

 Also, if you happen to get yourself in some hot water and somehow managed to build up a high balance on your credit card that you can’t pay off within a reasonable amount of time (3 months or less), you are in luck.
 I have the perfect solution for you on how you can pay it off without incurring any more penalties/ fees/ interest from that credit card company.

 The answer? … get another credit card.
 Yes, you heard that correctly.
 If you currently have a balance on your credit card that cannot be paid off within 3 months, you need to get a second credit card.
 This will allow you to minimize the amount of money that will be paid in fees/interest.